samme/phaser-plugin-debug-draw/README.md

 The current version of the plugin requires Phaser v3.53.0 or later.

-It should also work with Phaser's v3.60.0-beta series, but you'll need to use npm's `--force` to install despite the version conflict.

 ### Browser / UMD

 Download and add the [plugin UMD script](dist/phaser-plugin-debug-draw.umd.js):